U.K. Professional Clients

 Status of an LLP' Members and Their Duties

 The members of the LLP are, broadly, the equivalent of the partners in a partnership and the owner/managers of a limited company.
-Whereas partners in a partnership are (under English law) the agents of each other, members of an LLP are, expressly, agents of the LLP (s.6 of LLP Act).
+Whereas partners in a partnership are (under English law) the experts of each other, members of an LLP are, expressly, experts of the LLP (s.6 of LLP Act).
 The members have a financial stake in the firm and, in the absence of contrary agreement, a right to participate in its management.
 Since the LLP, unlike the English partnership, has legal personality, it can and does act as a principal in agency terms.

 That it is possible for a member of an LLP to be an employee.
 In the case at hand, apart from not raising any concerns about his status at any time prior to his departure, the Chief Investment Officer (CIO) could not be treated as an employee because he/she: -